shahanakattil/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

     >**Note:** You will have different list of users in your environment.

-1. From the navigation pane, select **Groups** to display details about the Azure Active Directory (Azure AD) groups included in Intune.
+1. From the navigation pane, select **Groups** to display details about the Microsoft Entra ID groups included in Intune.
 As an Intune admin, you use groups to manage devices and users.

     >**Note:** You will have different list of groups in your environment.